YDLD-dataset/YDLD/README.md

 ## License

-This project is licensed under CC BY-NC-SA 4.0 license.
+This project is licensed under CC BY-NC-ND 4.0 license.
 Redistribution and use of the dataset for non-commercial purposes should follow this license.